Healthdirect Free Australian health advice you can count on.

 • the cost of the surgery

-• whether you will need to use eye drops long term
+• if you will need to use eye drops long term

-• whether you will be able to play contact sports
+• if you will be able to play contact sports

-• whether a second operation is needed, and if it is included in the cost
+• if you will need a second surgery later on, and if it is included in the cost

-• how to get in touch with your surgeon after your operation
+• how to get in touch with your surgeon after your surgery

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How do I prepare for laser eye surgery?
+How can I prepare myself for laser eye surgery?

 After surgery, it is important to follow the instructions from your ophthalmic surgeon or ophthalmologist.
 They might ask you: